 A lush, beautiful garden is soothing for the mind to look at, just having it in your home is a health benefit itself.
 If you don’t have a garden or balcony, there are still many plants and herbs that you can grow at home in your window.

-The author, Vicky Taylor is the founder of Taylor Literary Creations, a small online business specializing in English and Swedish content writing and translations.
+Vicky Taylor is the founder of Taylor Literary Creations, a small online business specializing in English and Swedish content writing and translations.
 TLC cares about the planet and is passionate about working and collaborating with partners that feel the same.
 Check out their Instagram or Facebook to find out more about the team and what kind of services they can offer you.